chinamike65/hugo-tuolesi/content/book4/book4en.md

 The six righteousness and six degrees of generosity are very important.
 When I was cultivating the three monks and Taoism, I forgot to cultivate this part, so I continued to cultivate the next part.

 In the evening, I had a dream.
-In the dream, Master Bodova said to me, "You, there is a part of you that you haven't cultivated."
+In the dream, Master Bodowa said to me, "You, there is a part of you that you haven't cultivated."

 I said, "No, right?"
 The master said again, "Bu, you forgot about the six perfections and six degrees of Shi."